machine/machine.specifications/README.md

 # ReSharper Integration

 MSpec provides a batch file to integrate with the ReSharper test runner, custom naming rules, and code annotations.
-MSpec currently supports ReSharper 6.1, 7.0, 7.1, 8.0, 8.1 and 8.2.
+MSpec currently supports ReSharper 7.1, 8.0, 8.1 and 8.2.
+We strongly recommend to install the ReSharper integration with the Extension Manager.
+Just search for Machine.Specifications.Runner.Resharper.

 ### Code Annotations